yuejoyceliu/yueliu96.github.io/source/_posts/Hyak-Tips.md

   - example:

      If *xyz2gjf$.$py* (usage: `python xyz2gjf.py xyz-file` )is in a subdirecotry *myscripts* of home directory, run `chmod u+x ~/myscripts/xyz2gjf.py` first if it is not executable, move to a directory containing several xyz files and run `for i in *xyz; do ~/myscripts/xyz2gjf.py $i; done` to convert all *xyz files to gjf format.

+# <jump id='nofile'>Run python: No such file or directory</jump>

+If python scripts can be executed with `python script.py` but fails with `./script.py`:

+- Make sure add `#!/usr/bin/env python` at the head of the script
+- Make sure use `chmod u+x script.py` to make it executable

+If it still fails:

+- `vi scripts.py` to open it
+- `:set ff=unix` to change it file format
+- `:wq` to save it

 # <jump id='squeue'>Squeue Format</jump>